Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    6. **src/data/prep-aridity-data.R**: Download measure(s) of aridity and
    calculate mean and median values for each insect species; data stored as a csv in data/aridity-statistics.csv.
-2. Preparing R scripts for analyses of individual species
-   1. **src/bash/build-scripts-1-CV.sh**: bash shell script to build an R script for each species to estimate and evaluate each SDM method with spatial folds cross-validation; one script is built for each row (species) in data/gbif-reconcile.csv
-   2. **src/bash/build-scripts-2-SDMs-full.sh**: bash shell script to build an R script for each species to estimate model parameters based on _all_ observation data for four of five SDM methods (MaxEnt models based on all observation data are already estimated in CV step, above); one script is built for each row (species) in data/gbif-reconcile.csv
-   3. **src/bash/build-scripts-3-predict.sh**: bash shell script to build an R script for each species to calculate predicted probabilities for each climate model for each SDM method; one script is built for each row (species) in data/gbif-reconcile.csv
-   4. **src/bash/build-scripts-4-overlap.sh**: bash shell script to build an R scripts for each species of insect to create overlap rasters of insect with its respective host plant(s)
-3. Bulk processing of single-species analyses (see below for example graphic)
+2. Bulk processing of single-species analyses (see below for example graphic)
-   1. **src/run-indiv/run-all-1-CV-scripts.R**: Run individual species'
-   cross-validation scripts; can toggle on/off to run all species or just a subset.
+   1. **src/run-indiv/run-all-1-CV.R**: Run model evaluation for individual species; can toggle on/off to run all species or just a subset.
-   2. **src/run-indiv/run-all-2-SDMs-full-scripts.R**: Run individual species'
-   scripts for SDM estimation based on all data (for BRT, GAM, Lasso, and RF methods); can toggle on/off to run all species or just a subset.
+   2. **src/run-indiv/run-all-2-SDMs-full.R**: Estimate SDMs on full data set for individual species' (for BRT, GAM, Lasso, and RF methods); can toggle on/off to run all species or just a subset.
-   3. **src/run-indiv/run-all-3-predict-scripts.R**:  Run individual species'
+   3. **src/run-indiv/run-all-3-predict.R**: Predict suitabilities and
-   scripts for suitability prediction and combine for ensemble suitability and presence/absence rasters (for BRT, GAM, Lasso, MaxEnt, and RF methods); can toggle on/off to run all species or just a subset.
+   distributions (presence/absence rasters) for individual species (for BRT, GAM, Lasso, MaxEnt, and RF methods); can toggle on/off to run all species or just a subset.
-4. Running analyses on HPC (if the the run-indiv scripts of step 3 are to be run on a high-performance computing cluster)
+3. Running analyses on HPC (if the the run-indiv scripts of step 3 are to be run on a high-performance computing cluster)
    1. **src/hpc/run-all-1-CV.slurm**: Run the R script
-   src/run-indiv/run-all-1-CV-scripts.R via slurm
+   src/run-indiv/run-all-1-CV.R via slurm
    2. **src/hpc/run-all-2-SDMs-full.slurm**: Run the R script
-   src/run-indiv/run-all-2-SDMs-full-scripts.R via slurm
+   src/run-indiv/run-all-2-SDMs-full.R via slurm
    3. **src/hpc/run-all-3-predict.slurm**: Run the R script
-   src/run-indiv/run-all-3-predict-scripts.R via slurm
+   src/run-indiv/run-all-3-predict.R via slurm
-5. Synthesizing results of single-species analyses (**UNDER CONSTRUCTION**)
+4. Synthesizing results of single-species analyses (**UNDER CONSTRUCTION**)
    1. **src/summary/summary-1-create-overlap-rasters.R**: Create predicted
    overlap rasters for each species of insect; see details of raster cell values in the script.
 Will also create maps (ggplot-produced png files) if